javinator/wasm/README.md

 wat2wasm index.wat -o index.wasm
 ```

-After that, you can reload the 'index.html' and the result should be displayed.
+After that, you can press the Button 'Display result' and the result should be displayed.

 For the syntax see [Syntax](resources/syntax.md)